Managing Project Load File Import Templates

 Use the following mapping guidelines:

 • If you are providing only one mapping entry to identify the location of the files (whether it is NativeLink for native files or Textlink for text files from OCR processing), you must map to the Digital Reef darelativepath field (categorized under Digital Reef Properties).
-If your load file uses the DR\ prefix for the mapping entry, you can use a Text Transformer to trim the first three characters of the DR Base Path (DR\).
+If your load file uses the DR\ prefix for the mapping entry, you can use a text transformer to trim the first three characters of the DR Base Path (DR\).
 If your load file does not use the DR\ prefix (and does not require any other adjustment), leave the mapping using a Pass-through Transformer.

 • If you are supplying more than one mapping entry for the location of the files, you can use a Load File field such as NativeLink for native files and map it to darelativepath, and then use a Load File field such as TextLink (for the OCR-processed text files) and map it to the Digital Reef ocrpath field (categorized under Digital Reef Properties).
 Supplying more than one mapping entry for the location of the files provides additional information.